TheForwardDev/doc/en/fields/index.md

 <a name="default-mode"></a>
 ### Default Mode

+Fields are elements of a form, so their default rendering state is simply an HTML form element.
 For example, for the `Text` field, the default visual state will be `<input type="text" .../>`.

 <a name="preview-mode"></a>
 ### Preview Mode

-The second mode is for displaying the value of the field.
+This mode is for displaying the value of the field.
 When outputting a field through `TableBuilder`, we do not need to edit it; we just want to show its contents.
 Let's consider the `Image` field; its `preview` view will have an `img` thumbnail or a carousel of images if it is in multiple mode.